-- Back up your important data to protect it from loss due to an accident or a ransomware attack. - ✓ Make sure that you make backups frequently enough for them to be useful. - ✓ Ideally, you should have three copies of all important data, on at least two separate devices and with one copy offsite.
+- Consider using secure cloud storage. - Back up your important data to protect it from loss due to an accident or a ransomware attack. - Make sure that you make backups frequently enough for them to be useful. - Ideally, you should have three copies of all your important data, on at least two separate devices and with one copy offsite.
+33 [#n33]